Marketing design

 1. Define the problem or goal

-Start by figuring out what you're actually trying to solve.
-A conceptual designer knows to ask questions that uncover the root issue, not just surface-level symptoms.
+Start by figuring out what you’re actually trying to solve.
+A conceptual designer knows to ask questions that uncover the root issue, not just surface-level symptoms, and to clearly define the project's purpose.

 Use the “Five Whys” method to dig deeper.